Rallyware’s 2022-23 Global Sales Force Report

-Gig Economy Growth Outlook, 2023: How High Inflation, Higher Interest Rates Affect Gig Work
+Gig Economy Growth Outlook for 2024: How High Inflation, Higher Interest Rates Affect Gig Work

 This is a complicated moment for gig economy growth, even a fragile one.
 Inflation has been sitting at 6.4-6.5%, not as bad as it’s been, but still uncomfortably high.
 The Federal Reserve Bank continues to increase interest rates to cool down spending.
 What does this mean for how gig platforms enable contractor performance?

-We can make several educated guesses based on the trends we’ve seen play out last year and this year.
-Join us for gig economy growth predictions for the rest of 2023 – a year, so far, of change and uncertainty.
+We can make several educated guesses based on the trends we’ve seen play out in recent years.
+Join us as we explore our gig economy growth predictions for the rest of 2023 and into 2024 – a time that has been full of change and uncertainty.

 Gig Economy Growth – Top Trends for This Year